aligfellow/xyzgraph/README.md

 ## Contributing & Contact

 Contributions welcome!
 Please open an issue or pull request and get in touch with any questions [here](https://github.com/aligfellow/xyzgraph/issues).

+## Dev setup
+TODO: Use `uv` to setup the environment, enabling CI and pre-commit rules.
+These are also setup using `just`: so run `just check`.